 USMS Rule USA Swim- ming/YMCA NCAA NFHS Forward Start 101.1.1 101.5.1 103.8.5 The forward start may be taken from the starting block, the pool deck, or a push from the wall.
 The forward start or the backstroke start shall be used for freestyle events.
 The referee's long whistle indicates that the swimmer may take and maintain a position with at least one foot at the front of the platform or the deck (prior to "take your mark").
 On the command, "Take your mark," the swimmer shall immediately assume the starting position that maintains at least one foot at the front of the platform or the deck.
-In-the-Water Starts 101.1.1 103.8.5 101.5.1 A swimmer starting in the water must have one hand on the wall or starting platform and one foot on the wall and may face any direction.
-The backstroke start may be used as the in-the-water start during freestyle events and for freestyle relays, but not for the freestyle leg of medley relay events.
-A backstroke starting ledge may be used in freestyle events.
-Backstroke Starts 101.1.2 103.8.5A No Difference No Difference USMS does not specify that swimmers must step into the water feet first.
-Use of a back- stroke starting ledge is permit- ted.
+In-the-Water Starts 101.1.1 103.8.5 101.5.1 on the wall or st wall and may fac may be used as t events and for fre ng in the water mu arting platform and e any direction.
+The he in-the-water star estyle relays, but no ay events.
+A backstreestyle events.
+I one foot on the e backstroke start t during freestyle of for the freestyle Backstroke Starts 101.1.2 103.8.5A No Difference No Difference USMS does not specify that swimmers must step into the water feet first.
+Use of a backstroke starting ledge is permitted.
 Racing Starts None USMS has no requirement for certification of racing starts in order to use starting platforms or backstroke starting ledges.
 Backstroke Turns 101.4.3 No Difference No Difference Once the body has left the po- sition on the back, any kick or arm pull must be part of the continuous turning action.